top of page

 2. The Administrative License Revocation (ALR) case

 You have 15 days from the date of arrest to request an ALR hearing.
 Missing this deadline can result in automatic license suspension — even if the criminal case is dismissed.
+The ALR hearing can also be a valuable opportunity to:

 • Cross-examine the arresting officer